 Until recently, most edtech news has focused on the use of artificial intelligence in the classroom.
 While there is great potential in this, the focus of this post is AI from an administrative perspective.
 AI in higher ed means more time on high-value work – using your brain, not your fingers – to better recruit students, help students succeed, and build loyalty among alumni and friends.

-In fact, Salesforce.org will be dedicating an entire week to AI for Good for Higher Education from March 18th-22nd.
+In fact, Salesforce.org dedicated an entire week to AI for Good for Higher Education.
 For more info, click here.
 Keep reading to learn more about how to use AI within your institution.

 Your Journey to AI Has Already Started

 Since the foundational requirement to use AI is data, administrative offices have an advantage over most companies, in general.
 Schools already store huge amounts of constituent data, albeit the data is siloed and often spread across systems.
 Schools with a data warehouse that stores more than just Student Information System (SIS) data are in an even better position.

 Those that do not can use their constituent relationship management system (CRM) to aggregate this data – sometimes even more easily than using the data warehouse – and have a ready-made system to put that data to work.

 Transform Student Success with Artificial Intelligence, a recent session at Dreamforce (the Salesforce user conference that attracts 170,000 registrants), features the stages that CRM data follows for use in AI: